When it comes to working out, we tend to focus the most on what we see the most.

 It’s the single most effective exercise you can do for building strong, muscular legs.

-It goes further than that, really, because it’s actually a whole-body exercise that involves every major muscle group but your chest.
+It goes further than that, really, because it’s actually a whole-body exercise that engages most major muscle groups.

 Now, if you’ve heard that squatting is a quadriceps exercise and shouldn’t be included in hamstring workouts, this is only half of the story.